StevenMayher/431-2021/labs/labZ/README.md

-Your submitted R Markdown document should import the raw data from the Google Sheet, make any necessary manipulations to the data set and then present your tables, with appropriate titles/labels and a caption, as you desire, followed by your paragraph discussing the table.
+Your submitted R Markdown document should import the raw data from the Google Sheet, make any necessary manipulations to the data set and then present your table (created using the `gt` package), with appropriate titles/labels and a caption, as you desire, followed by your paragraph discussing the table.

 The HTML result must come directly from your R Markdown code.